padmakarkotule/python-101/docs/istio/Istio_Add-on_Prometheus_Graphana_Kiali_Jaegar.md

     padmakar_kotule@cloudshell:~ (devops-padmakar)$

-Navigate to the Kiali URL
+Navigate to the Jaeger URL
     http://104.155.149.65:16686
     you should see a page: